schadenfred/proscrypt-koans/README.md

 4. Git host -- Github.
 5. Containerization -- Docker

 Don't worry if you don't know what these things are.
 Just understand that setting up your mise is one of the most difficult things developers have to do.
 If I could have you do this chapter later, after first building your confidence first, I would.
 But I can't.
 But you've got this.

 You can do it.

 ## koan 1.1: Terminal

-If you've never used your terminal before, it is to the developer what the light saber is to Darth Vader, what incognito mode is to the pornography addict, and what lecturing middle aged liberals about race is to Trevor Noah.
-Use one of these links to figure out how to open it, install it, or both.
+If you've never used your terminal before it is to the developer what the light saber is to Darth Vader, what incognito mode is to the pornography addict, and what lecturing middle aged liberals about race is to Trevor Noah.
+Use one of these links to figure out how to open it or install it or both.

 [Reflect for windows](https://duckduckgo.com/?q=how+do+open+terminal+on+windows&t=h_&ia=web)